 managed to catch it on its' own as it fed along the edge of the Lauderdale Spit.
 As always, I was interested in what it was feeding on, and with the benefit of digital photography, all was revealed!

 Tattlers behave similarly to their close cousin, the Common Sandpiper.
-When disturbed, they fly low over the water, with a flicking action of the wings.
-It also "teeters"--the nervous bobbing of head and tail.
+When disturbed, they fly low over the water, with a flicking action of

 This individual allowed me to follow it closely as it fed, and I made the most of it, taking several shots, a few are shown here.
 As you can see in the lower shot, it was feeding on small crabs, in fact, very small crabs.
 Eventually, I must have got just a little too close, and I watched as it briefly swam away, probably no more than a metre, before resuming feeding.
 It was time to leave it in peace.